pip-services/pip-services-docs/content/en/node/commons/data/data_page.md

 - An optional *total* paramter allows you to specify the total number of items returned from a request.
 However, not all implementations support the *total* parameter because its generation may lead to severe performance implications.

 ### Constructors
-Creates a new instance of data page and assigns its values.
+Creates a new instance of DataPage and assigns its values.

 > `public` constructor(data: T[] = null, total: number = null)

-- **data**: T[] - a list of items from the retrieved page.
+- **data**: T[] - list of items from the retrieved page.
 - **total**: number - total amount of items in a request.

 ### Fields